This (Updated) guide reviews all of the best dog foods for Maltese this year.

 Foods such as chocolate, raisins, alcohol, avocados, onions, and macadamia nuts are lethal to Maltese dogs; just a small amount can kill them.

-How many calories do Maltese need?
+How many calories does Maltese need?

 For dogs younger than nine months, they require approximately 55 calories per pound of body weight in a day.
 Adult Maltese dogs older than nine months need 45 calories per pound of body weight in a day.